slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
 -- Everett Dirksen [1896]*

+> *"Whatever space and time mean, place and occasion mean more."
+-- Aldo van Eyck [1918]*

 > *"The most important thing to do if you find yourself in a hole is to stop digging."
 -- Warren Buffett [1930]*